Training and development

 Since masters-level research training programmes do not typically have space to deal comprehensively with broader aspects of research methodology or with the generic and transferable skills specified in the ESRC guidelines, this provision is supplemented on a cohort-wide basis by a central suite of training designed to ensure equivalent exposure for all students, regardless of programme structure.
 Core aspects of this are provided via an extended DTP induction programme that takes place over the first term of the funding period.

-• Understanding alternative epistemological positions;
+• Understanding alternative epistemological positions (A)

-• Reliability and validity: quantitative analysis;
+• Reliability and validity: qualitative analysis (B/C)

-• Reliability and validity: qualitative analysis;
+• Reliability and validity: quantitative analysis (B/C)

 1. Bloomsbury Postgraduate Skills Network